26 BEST Vegetarian & Vegan Restaurants in Mexico City

 Wokando – 8/10

-On the menu, you’ll also find vegan ramen, curry, ice cream, and cashew pie.
+On the menu, you’ll also find meat-free ramen, curry, ice cream, and cashew pie.
 It’s a cute, atmospheric restaurant in Juarez (between Roma and the city center) with great decor, plus a creative range of sake cocktails and fusion Mexican-Asian brunch dishes.

 Goy’s Plant-Based Burgers – 9/10